ENVIROMENT STABILITY

 • To demonstrate leadership in commitments to sustainable development.

-This policy will provide a framework to structure the approach to achieving sustainable design outcomes, commitment and minimum requirements for its implementation.
+This policy provides a framework to structure the approach to achieving sustainable design outcomes, commitment and minimum requirements for its implementation.

 One of the projects that have been identified for Green Star Certification is the Lower uMkomaas Bulk Water Supply Scheme which is a scheme that will serve eThekwini Metropolitan Municipality and Ugu District Municipality.
 The planned infrastructure comprises the raw water infrastructure and the bulk water treatment works.
 The administration building situated at the water treatment works is earmarked for certification.